gitlzzz/ATLAS/docs/source/input.md

 Use the parameters below to customize the seed size:

 - `seed_size_frac`: (float) Percentage that sets the total structures in an MD seed as a function of the training db size.
 This percentage is applied at every iteration, thus, the seed size will change according to the seed database size.
-- `min_seed_frac`: (float, optional) Percentage used to set the minimum number of structures in an MD seed as a function of the initial seed db size.
-This percentage is applied at the start of the active learning loop and will remain unchanged for all iterations.
-If not specified, it will be set to seed_size_frac.
+- `seed_min_num_structs`: (int, optional) Value used to set the minimum number of structures in all MD seeds.
+If not specified, it will be set to take `seed_size_frac` percent of the initial seed db size.
+This percentage will be applied at the start of the active learning loop and will remain unchanged for all iterations.
 - `seed_max_num_structs`: (int) Maximum number of structures in the MD seed.

-### Extrapolation Settings - `[extrapolation]`

-This section contains keys which adjust the extrapolation settings.

-- `check_extrapolation_type`: (str, optional) Whether to check for extrapolation.
-Default is `advanced`.
-Currently two options are allowed:
-  - `basic`: Check for extrapolation using the ranges of the MACE descriptors.
-  - `advanced`: Check for extrapolation using the concave hull of the MACE descriptors, after reducing dimensionality with an autoencoder trained on the current iteration data descriptors.
+This number will be limited to the the total number of structures in the database.
+- `delete_seed_structs`: (optional, bool) Whether to delete structures from the seed database even if they are in domain.
+Default: `true`

 #### Seed selection settings - `[al_seed.seed_select_settings]`